 This one speaks for itself.
 This gorgeous tree has often been called the “Florida Flame” for the brilliant pops of yellow, orange, and red leaves.
 As long as you give this tree plenty of irrigation, do your research, and take great care of it, all you should have to do is sit back, relax, and watch the Red Maple blaze into color every Fall.

 Though mostly found in North Florida, the Flowering Dogwood tree is a super addition for anyone looking to add that creamy white color and Fall flower texture to their landscape.
 While this tree can grow in southern parts of Florida, be forewarned that it’s a bit more temperamental than your average Florida tree – it needs acidic soil and tons of water!

 We hope our Fall gardening guide gave you the answers you needed!
-If nothing else, we hope it proved that you can, indeed, get some delightful autumn color here in never-ending-summer Florida.
-With the right care, a few tips, and little knowledge about what to plant, your garden can be bursting with October-esque colors for the entire season (we bet you can even get them to bloom into winter, if you that’s your thing!)
-Have more questions about fall gardening?
-Want to know more about landscaping?
-Need a quote for your landscape?
-Give our office a call at (727)-201-3947.
+With the right care and a little knowledge about what to plant, your garden can be bursting with October-esque colors for the entire season.
+We can provide even more recommendations and ensure they’ll enhance your current landscaping thanks to our professional designers.
+If you want a custom plan or expert advice on fall-ifying your yard, feel free to contact us for a quick, easy, and free quote!
+Just give our office a call at (727)-201-3947.
 If you’d love a little landscaping inspo here and there or can’t get enough of tips and tricks for your property, then you have to check out our Landcrafters blog.
 It features weekly updates on all things landscaping!

 Want to get notified when Landcrafters posts new blog posts about landscaping trends and the ways you can enhance your green area yourself?